lab596/civiform/Data-versioning-model.md

 ### QPs

-QPs have similar modeling in their respective tables.
+QPs have similar modeling in their respective tables: [Question](https://github.com/seattle-uat/civiform/blob/main/universal-application-tool-0.0.1/app/models/Question.java) and [Program](https://github.com/seattle-uat/civiform/blob/main/universal-application-tool-0.0.1/app/models/Program.java).

-A key detail of QPs is that a conceptual QP is uniquely identified by its name: name (for Questions) and adminName (for Programs).
+A key detail of QPs is that a conceptual QP is uniquely identified by its name: [question.name](https://github.com/seattle-uat/civiform/blob/18d718633c176f249392405b7e730e2a93ef1140/universal-application-tool-0.0.1/app/models/Question.java#L57) and [program.name](https://github.com/seattle-uat/civiform/blob/18d718633c176f249392405b7e730e2a93ef1140/universal-application-tool-0.0.1/app/models/Program.java#L50).

 As a QP is edited and published it will have many rows/revisions in its respective table, but all with the same name.